kwhatmough/kwhatmough.github.io/giftcard.md

 Cycling may also be involved
 but this is not mandatory.

-Click on an image below
+Click an image below
-to learn more:
+to learn more...

 [![Inn on the Twenty][InnOnTheTwentyPhoto]][InnOnTheTwenty]